 From Planning to Action

-Mainstreaming Climate Change Adaptation Into Developmentby , , , , and -
+Mainstreaming Climate Change Adaptation Into Developmentby , , , , e -

 As extreme weather events become more frequent and stronger, it is critical that policymakers and development practitioners incorporate climate change adaptation objectives into their sectoral policies and plans.
 This process, called mainstreaming, has the potential to improve the resilience of development outcomes, contribute to the more efficient use of resources, and avoid investments that unintentionally lead to maladaptation.
 But mainstreaming requires coordination among multiple actors, institutions, and processes, which can make the journey from a plan on paper to action on the ground slow.